The dispensary allows collections between 9-1pm and 2-6pm. You will need to wait outside.

 To protect others, do not go to places like a GP surgery, pharmacy or hospital.

 We thank you for your co-operation and understanding.
-As you are aware, the situation is evolving daily and we will keep you updated via our website and text messaging service.
+As you are aware, the situation is changing frequently, and we will keep you updated via our website and text messaging service.

 You can eConsult with a GP at your own convenience.
 Fill in an online form to prompt them of your condition.
 The GP will respond within the next working day,

 visit crondallnewsurgery.webgp.com or click in the image below.

 Patients can (book ahead GP appointments - suspended) and request their repeat prescriptions online or via the NHS app on your mobile.

 The practice team aims to maintain the highest standards of care for our patients.